Deadline Extended for Applications for 2016-2017 Fellows: February 22nd, 2016

-The Emerson Fellows of the Netter Center offers two graduating Penn seniors—who have worked with the Netter Center for Community Partnerships, Academically Based Community Service (ABCS) courses, and/or university-assisted community schools programs as undergraduates—an opportunity to engage meaningfully in practice, research and policy and to disseminate their work to a national audience through a one-year appointment (potentially renewable for a second year).
+The Emerson Fellows of the Netter Center offers two graduating Penn seniors—who have worked with the Netter Center for Community Partnerships, Academically Based Community Service (ABCS) courses, and/or university-assisted community schools programs as undergraduates—an opportunity to engage meaningfully in practice, research and policy and to disseminate their work to a national audience through a one-year appointment.

 Emerson Fellows will be full-time employees of the Netter Center.
 One Fellow will be based at the Netter Center and work to advance university-assisted community schools in West Philadelphia.
 A second Fellow will be based in Washington, DC at the Coalition for Community Schools, which is housed at the Institute for Educational Leadership.
 The Netter Center expects to provide the Emerson Fellows unique opportunities to engage with policy and practice, meet leaders of major national organizations, as well as become involved with influential national organizations, including the Emerson Collective, the Coalition for Community Schools, the Anchor Institutions Task Force, the Campaign for the Civic Mission of Schools, and the Netter Center’s replication network of university-assisted community schools.
 The Netter Center also expects that the Emerson Fellows will, as young scholars, begin to contribute to the field through research, publications, and presentations at national conferences, as well as guest blog for sites such as the Emerson Collective, the Coalition for Community Schools and others.